Living Willow Arbour: Building & Maintenance Instructions

 Using two pairs largest whips for your entrance first.
 Take one pair of the entrance rods, plant close together (min. depth of 6" / ~15cm) and wrap/twist around each other.
 Repeat for the for other side of the entrance.
 Bend each entrance pair towards each other, wrap/twist together at the required height (Small Arbour: ~6' / 1.8m, or Medium Arbour: 6 1/2' / ~2m)

-Then continue to push x12 of your longest/thickest whips into the ground (through the pre-punctured holes) angled slightly inward, to a depth of at least 6" / ~15cm.
+Then continue to push your longest/thickest whips into the ground (through the pre-punctured holes - 10x for small arbour, and 12x for medium arbour) angled slightly inward, to a depth of at least 6" / ~15cm.
 Working from the entrance to the rear in pairs, bend over two opposite whips and wrap/twist them around each other, or into the entrance frame and tie-in.

 Step 5.
 Adding the diagonals.